Director Audit and Business Services

 |Reduction in annual retirement income||$ 9,900||$ 6,050||$3,800||$2,300||$1,400|

 Investment returns may be further diminished from a smaller superannuation balance where you need to cover ongoing insurance premiums.
-By withdrawing the funds from superannuation you will also miss out on the significant taxation benefits of saving in the superannuation environment.
+By accessing your superannuation early, withdrawing the funds for your retirement, you will also miss out on the significant taxation benefits of saving in the superannuation environment.
 Future legislative changes may also restrict your ability to ever be able to put the money back into superannuation.

 We have covered all of the stimulus packages in a webinar.
-You can watch and listen to this webinar to see what alternatives are available from, the Government, the ATO and the ABA, to drawing on your super.
+You can watch and listen to this webinar to see what alternatives are available from the Government, the ATO and the ABA, to accessing your superannuation early.
 You can access this via this link: https://info.bishopcollins.com.au/manage-the-imapcts-of-covid-19-webinar-recording

-Should you require support with your superannuation savings journey or to navigate through the requirements to access your entitlement to government incentive payments please contact us at Bishop Collins on (02) 4353 2333.
+Should you require support with your superannuation savings journey, or to navigate through the requirements to access your entitlement to government incentive payments, or to discuss if you should be accessing your superannuation early, please contact us at Bishop Collins on (02) 4353 2333.

-For more information on alternatives to using your super you can read the following articles, however the webinar link above will provide the most up to date information for you:
+For more information on alternatives to accessing your superannuation early, you can read the following articles, however the webinar link above will provide the most up to date information for you: